LearnOnDemandSystems/docs/lod/obtaining-the-degreed-connector-information.md

 Every 24 hours Degreed will examine the existing Customer Content Files and add, update or archive the Degreed customer Course catalog appropriately.

-- If an Course does not exist for a customer that corresponds to an Instruction Set/Lab record it will be created.
+- If a Course does not exist for a customer that corresponds to an Instruction Set/Lab record it will be created.
 - If any information for a given Customer's Course has changed the corresponding Instruction Set/Lab record will be used to update the course.
 - If an Instruction Set/Lab record can not be found for a specific Customer's Course then the Customer's Course will be archived.

-**NOTE**: In all cases each Content File record will correspond to an unique Lab Profile's Instructions Set and Language combination and represents a specific course within a customer's Degreed catalog.
+**NOTE**: In all cases each Content File record will correspond to a unique Lab Profile's Instructions Set and Language combination and represents a specific course within a customer's Degreed catalog.

 ### The Lab Launch Process